functionland/react-native-fula/README.md

 # react-native-fula

-This package is a bridge to use the Fula protocols in the react-native
+This package is a bridge to use the Fula protocols in the react-native.
+It uses WNFS to create the merkle dag from files and folders and transfer teh DAG using Graphsync to the nodes.

 ## Installation